lsmo-epfl/aiida-lsmo/docs/source/user_guide/workflows.rst

 #.
 Run a geometry calculation (Zeo++) to assess the accessible probe-occubiable pore volume and the needed blocking spheres.
 #.
 Stop if the structure is non-porous, i.e., not permeable to the molecule.
 #.
 Get the parameters of the force field using the FFBuilder.
 #.
+Get the number of unit cell replicas needed to have correct periodic boundary conditions at the given cutoff.
+#.
 Compute the adsorption at zero loading (e.g., the Henry coefficient, kH) from a Widom insertion calculation using Raspa.
 #.
 Stop if the kH is not more that a certain user-defined threshold: this can be used for screening purpose, or to
    intentionally compute only the kH using this work chain.